bheidecker/bettini/docs/collections/_specialties/en/02-sarcoidosis.md

 Very often the patient also report that they had a lot of stress preceding the manifestation of the disease.
 Stress is a common trigger of autoimmune diseases.
 Sarcoidosis is treatable, but early diagnosis is crucial to prevent irreversible damage.
+Under [this link](https://www.fodasacharite.org){:target="_blank"} you can find additional information and shared experience reports about cardiac sarcoidosis.